 The highlight of the Vintage Shed is the Vintage Emporium – a separate area consisting of 14 vendors that specialise in clothing.
 If you’re looking for a few pieces to spice up your wardrobe, this is the place for you, with special emphasis placed on the period from 1940 through to the 1980s.
 To keep the kids occupied while you shop, there’s a great selection of classic toys that you might even remember from your own childhood!

-These are just three of our favourite vintage shops on the Mornington Peninsula, there are plenty more in the region, all with something precious for you to take home and proudly display on the mantle.
-For more information on the area's best shopping, be sure to get in touch with the Moonah Links team today.
+These are three of our favourite vintage shops worth visiting during your stay on the Mornington Peninsula at Peppers Moonah Links Resort.
+There will be something precious for you to take home and proudly display on the mantle.
+For more information on the area’s best shopping, be sure to get in touch with Peppers Moonah Links Resort.
+We are available on Facebook, Instagram, LinkedIn, Google, or simply call our front desk on (03)59882000.